imixs/imixs-workflow/src/site/markdown/restapi/index.md

            ]}
     ]}

-The typed JSON format is supported only by the [workflow resource](workflowservice.html) (/workflow/) to post business data to be processed by the Imixs-Worklfow engine.
+The typed JSON format is supported only by the [workflow resource](workflowservice.html) (/workflow/) to post business data to be processed by the Imixs-Workflow engine.

 **Note:** Depending on the Rest Service Implementation the JSON format for response object can vary.